Michel Chrétien

 Michel Chrétien OC GOQ FRS FRSC (born March 26, 1936) is a Canadian medical researcher specializing in neuroendocrinology research at the Institut de recherches cliniques de Montréal, or Clinical Research Institute of Montreal, (IRCM).
 He is a younger brother of former Canadian prime minister, Jean Chrétien.

 Early life and education

 Born in Shawinigan, Quebec.
 He is the brother of Jean Chrétien, who was Prime Minister of Canada from 1993 to 2003.
-He received a Bachelor of Arts degree from the Séminaire de Joliette in 1955, a M.D. from the Université de Montréal in 1960, and a Master of Science from McGill University in 1962.
+He received a Bachelor of Arts degree from the Séminaire de Joliette in 1955, a M.D. from the Université de Montréal in 1960, and a Master of Science in Experimental Medicine from McGill University in 1962.
 He did post-graduate studies from 1962 to 1964 at Harvard University and from 1964 to 1967 at the University of California, Berkeley and University of California, San Francisco.